Info for

 Co-operative education (co-op)

-The best way to succeed in your field is to immerse yourself in it!
-Co-op is an excellent way to build your professional network, explore career paths and apply in-class teachings to real work situations.
+The best way to succeed in hospitality management is to immerse yourself in it!
+Co-op is an excellent way to build your professional network, explore career paths and apply in-class teachings to real work as a hotel or restaurant operations manager, under the supervision of an experienced professional.
 Co-op is a model of education that integrates academic learning with workplace learning in fields relevant to our students’ academic and personal goals.

 Supports are available through the Experiential Learning office to assist students with securing their work terms.
 In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.
 Upon completing the work term, co-op students return to campus to complete their final two academic semesters of the program before graduating.